Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Experiments

 Encouraged by our results in \Cref{fig:figure1}, we aim to learn the spatio-temporal dynamics of the positions of a cell.
 That is, given segmentation masks of a glioblastoma-astrocytoma U373 cell collected in 115 times steps/consecutive frames, provided by The Cell Tracking Challenge \citep{mavska2023cell}, we consider learning vector fields that, when integrated, produce trajectories that follow the tracked cell movements.
 This is challenging as the shape of the cell contracts and expands while it moves along a loopy path (\Cref{fig:data_centroid}).

 To demonstrate ALIs' capacity to handle noisy datasets, we independently subsample ten segmentation coordinates per time stamp.
 Based on the subset, we learn both interpolants and CFMs.
 Then, we use all $x_0$ samples when integrating the vector field, i.e., we push all $x_0$ samples in the dataset through the learnt vector fields with 115 integration steps (same as the number of frames).
 Given the similar performances of OT-CFM and OT-MMFM in \Cref{fig:figure1}, we compare OT-ALI-CFM to OT-CFM and OT-MFM in this experiment.
+Note that, here, we implemented two versions of OT-MFM using the time-independent and time-dependent LAND metric.
+The latter setting is the same as in \Cref{sec:knot_exp}, while the former mimics the LiDAR experiment setup in \cite{kapusniak2024metric}, where the metric is inferred from all the data, while the interpolants are learnt using only samples from $q_0$ and $q_1$.

-Inspecting the resulting interpolants in \Cref{fig:cell_tracking_trajectories}, ALIs provide a smooth map between $(x_0, x_1)$ pairs while the piecewise linear interpolants, again, introduce many kinks.
+Inspecting the resulting interpolants in \Cref{fig:cell_tracking_trajectories}, ALIs provide a smooth map between $(x_0, x_1)$ pairs while the piecewise linear interpolants, again, introduce instability reflected as non-smoothness in the marginalised trajectories.
 Therefore, we could not train an OT-CFM without the integrated vector fields diverging, whereas fitting an OT-ALI-CFM was straightforward.
-In \Cref{fig:cell_tracking_masks} we overlay the training data, and the inferred CFM trajectories on the microscopy images, visualising also the inability of OT-MFM to learn accurate dynamics when the data geometry changes with time.
+In \Cref{fig:cell_tracking_masks}, we overlay the training data and the inferred CFM trajectories on the microscopy images, visualising also the inability of time-independent OT-MFM to learn accurate dynamics when the data geometry changes with time.
 The plots in \Cref{fig:mfm_cell_tracking} support the latter observation.
+Meanwhile, the time-dependent OT-MFM produces similar interpolants to OT-CFM, which are not smooth due to their piecewise nature, causing the vector field integration to diverge (\Cref{fig:time_dependent_otmfm_3d}).
 We constrained the analysis here to visual evaluations as the results in the mentioned figures are conclusive.

 To produce \Cref{fig:cell_tracking_trajectories}, we trained the CFM nets for 50,000 iterations with a learning rate of $10^{-3}$ and minibatches of size 128.
 The CFM nets were 3-hidden-layer MLPs with 256 units in each layer and SELU activations.
 ALI was regularised with $\lambda=1$ and \eqref{eq:reg}.
 More details on data and hyperparameters are provided in \ref{app:cell_tracking}.